 Coffeebros.com, for example, has created a storefront that includes discounts, calls to action, and a clean, easy to understand buying experience.
-Weber.co.za, the grill provider, has also created an easy-to-use store that integrates both their ecommerce and content recipe sections seamlessly.
+Weber.co.za, the grill provider, has also created an easy-to-use store that integrates both the ecommerce product and content recipe sections seamlessly.

-This is one of the biggest pros for WooCommerce: it lets merchants integrate the content and ecommerce sections of their site seamlessly.
-This process can be a lot more difficult with Magento.
+This is one of the biggest pros for WooCommerce: WooCommerce lets merchants integrate the content and ecommerce sections of their site seamlessly.
+Magento does not offer this.

 Magento Powers Global Commerce